 - We will work with families to deliver remote education for pupils with SEND by offering any additional advice or support required.
-Some tasks may be differentiated to or adapted to support your child's needs at home. - For primary school-aged pupils, we will work with families to deliver remote education for younger pupils, for example those in reception and year 1, by providing practical learning options if appropriate and supporting parents through discussion or email where necessary.
+Some tasks may be differentiated or adapted to support your child's needs at home.
+This will differ depending upon the needs of the child.
+The class teacher or special educational needs coordinator can provide further assistance if required. - Some pupils may be offered assisted technology to support them with their remote learning. - For primary school-aged pupils, we will work with families to deliver remote education for younger pupils, for example those in reception and year 1, by providing practical learning options if appropriate and supporting parents through discussion or email where necessary.